awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 You can optimize your fleet based on your use case\.

-If your fleet is small or runs for a short time, the probability that your Spot Instances will be interrupted is low, even with all the instances in a single Spot Instance pool\.
+If your fleet is small or runs for a short time, the probability that your Spot Instances will be interrupted is low, even with all of the instances in a single Spot Instance pool\.
 Therefore, the `lowestPrice` strategy is likely to meet your needs while providing the lowest cost\.

 If your fleet is large or runs for a long time, you can improve the availability of your fleet by distributing the Spot Instances across multiple pools\.
 For example, if your EC2 Fleet specifies 10 pools and a target capacity of 100 instances, the fleet launches 10 Spot Instances in each pool\.
 If the Spot price for one pool exceeds your maximum price for this pool, only 10% of your fleet is affected\.
 Using this strategy also makes your fleet less sensitive to increases in the Spot price in any one pool over time\.